-I wasn’t scared to move to New York, because I’d been sneaking away to the City since I was 11.
+I wasn’t scared to move to New York.
+I’d been sneaking away to the city since I was 11.
 My friends and I would skip school and ask people how to get to the Village.
 My dad wasn’t a parent who was overprotective.
-I never gave my parents reason to disbelieve in me.
+I never gave my parents reason to disbelieve me.

 I’ve been happy since moving to New York.
 Not as happy as I was in the beginning, but that was during the summertime when everything was great.

 I was on the beach last summer, and guys would just hit on me.
 It was a lot easier for me to meet people in New York.
 It was on the beach that I met a 42-year-old guy who was a social worker at NYU.
 We only dated for two months, but I really got to know him.
 I really fell in love with him.
 It was so cosmic, I guess.
 It was one of the greatest times of my life.

 But I had to get rid of him.
 He didn’t know what he wanted.
 It was so unstable.
 One minute he didn’t want me, and the next minute he did.